M1n1M34l/HackTheBox/README.md

 Each one of those wirte-ups was written with great attention to detail, explaining each step clearly and precisley so it will be easy to understand and replicate the whole process.
-To unlock the active machines write-ups we'll need the root flag.
+To unlock the active machines write-ups you'll need the root flag content.
 Once a machine is retired I'll remove the password protecion.
 If you have any questions or need some clues don't hesitate to contact me over HTB or email: sonntaglior@gmail.com
 # What is HackTheBox?